The Modalities and Benefits of Acrogym

 And of course, being an aerobic activity in which the rhythm of breathing and heartbeat is raised, acrogym routines contribute to cardiovascular health.

-The emotional aspect
+The emotional benefits

-As it’s closely related to dance, the benefits of acrogym are the same as those of dance.
+Since it’s closely related to dance, the benefits of acrogym are the same as those of dance.
 In that sense, it helps to deal with stress and discouragement, making you relax and have fun for a while.

 At the same time, research has concluded that acro-gymnastics improves the self-concept of people with physical or emotional problems, since the participant feels accepted, involved, and like part of the group.